What are the benefits of EIS and SEIS for investors?

-- the company breaches any of the conditions for EIS, or
+- The company breaching any of the conditions for being an eligible EIS company; or

 For SEIS shares, reinvestment relief is available, on 50% of the investment which qualifies for income tax relief, capped at £50,000.
 In this case, a gain made on the disposal of any asset can be reinvested into qualifying SEIS shares in the same tax year, and 50% of the available SEIS expenditure becomes a tax-exempt gain (not just a deferral).
 The available SEIS expenditure is the lowest of:

 - The amount reinvested on which SEIS income tax relief is claimed; or